bryceschultz/AlgorandTransactionCenter/README.md

 4. Hit enter
    a.
 If your transaction is successful you will see the below screen:</pre>
    <img src="documentation-images/requestsuccessful.png">
-5. The user whose email you requested the payment frmo will receive an email like the one shown below that will provide them with a link that will autopopulate the payment screen with who the transaction is being sent to and how much the payment is for.</pre>
+5. The user whose email you requested the payment from will receive an email like the one shown below that will provide them with a link that will autopopulate the payment screen with who the transaction is being sent to and how much the payment is for.</pre>